How logistics teams actually pick NYC warehouse space in 2026

 Demand drivers

 The structural demand case for NYC last-mile distribution space remains as strong as anywhere in the country.
-Daily package deliveries in NYC grew from 1.8 million pre-COVID to 2.5 million per day in 2024, and urban last-mile delivery volume is projected to grow 78% by 2030 (Link Logistics / Coherent Market Insights).
-The demand is not just Amazon and Walmart: pharmaceutical distributors, grocery operators (FreshDirect’s 400,000 SF South Bronx campus is a benchmark), auto parts suppliers, instant-delivery platforms, and cold chain operators all compete for the same infill urban industrial product.
+Daily package deliveries in NYC grew from 1.8 million pre-COVID to 2.5 million per day in 2024, and urban last-mile delivery volume is projected to grow 78% by 2030.
+The demand is not just from the largest e-commerce operators: pharmaceutical distributors, grocery operators, auto parts suppliers, instant-delivery platforms, and cold chain operators all compete for the same infill urban industrial product.

 Over 80% of consumers now say delivery speed influences their brand loyalty, and same-day delivery is transitioning from premium to standard across categories.
 This forces e-commerce operators to hold inventory inside the city rather than in regional distribution centers on the metro periphery — permanently elevating demand for the urban last-mile product that NYC’s outer boroughs provide.